 6. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.

-1 This topic was covered in elective coursework.
+1 This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
 0 This topic was not covered.